The day of Pentecost can be a difficult lesson plan to present to the children.

 What is the key message of Pentecost?

 The main point is that God will pour out His Holy Spirit upon anyone who turns to Him.
-All the points are here:
+All the points are here in Peter’s speech (Acts 2:14-39)

-1) God will: “pour out my Spirit on all people” [i] Not just Christian leaders.
+1) God will: “pour out my Spirit on all people” Not just Christian leaders.

-2) “and your sons and your daughters shall prophesy” God will speak through his people. [i]
+2) “And your sons and your daughters shall prophesy” God will speak through his people.

-4) “everyone who calls upon the name of the Lord shall be saved.”
-God is willing to forgive those who turn to him. [iii]
+4) “Everyone who calls upon the name of the Lord shall be saved.”
+God is willing to forgive those who turn to him.

-5) “Jesus of Nazareth, a man approved of God among you by miracles and wonders and signs” [iv]
+5) “Jesus of Nazareth, a man approved of God among you by miracles and wonders and signs” Jesus Christ is our salvation.

-7) “you, with the help of wicked men, put him to death by nailing him to the cross.”
-Even though it was God’s plan, those responsible were still guilty of doing that. [v]
+7) “You, with the help of wicked men, put him to death by nailing him to the cross.”
+Even though it was God’s plan, those responsible were still guilty of doing that.

-9) Jesus is “exalted to the right hand of God” [vii]
+9) Jesus is “exalted to the right hand of God.”
+That signifies a position of power, of being a King.

-10) Jesus “has received from the Father the promised Holy Spirit” [vii]
+10) Jesus “has received from the Father the promised Holy Spirit.”
+The Holy Spirit is a believer’s helper and teacher.

 12) Peter replied “Repent and be baptised, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
-And you will receive the gift of the Holy Spirit.” [viii]
+And you will receive the gift of the Holy Spirit.”
+Repent means to turn away from our selfish life and turn to God and surrender to him.

-13) Not only those then, but also now: “The promise is for you and your children and for all who are far off – for all whom the Lord our God will call.” [ix]
+13) “The promise is for you and your children and for all who are far off – for all whom the Lord our God will call.”
+The Holy Spirit was not just for the believers then, but also for all of us now.